-South of Turkey, north of Egypt, southeast of Greece and standing alone with a pristine coastline, Cyprus is one of the Mediterranean’s best-kept secrets.
+South of Turkey, north of Egypt, southeast of the Greek Islands and standing alone with a pristine coastline, Cyprus is one of the best-kept secrets in the Mediterranean.
 The illustrious island mixes together a dozen cultural influences from various periods, meaning awe-inspiring historical sites are just as plentiful as its golden beaches and tantalizing cuisine.
 After all, this is the place where the Greeks believed their goddess of love and beauty, Aphrodite, was born from the foam of the sea.
 Traces of this gorgeous deity can still be found all over Cyprus today, be it at her mythical birthplace on the divine beach of Petra tou Romiou to the Baths of Aphrodite near the town of Polis, where she met her lover Adonis while swimming in the natural pools.
-Steeped in ancient legend and incredible natural beauty, the “Island of Love” dazzles like few places do.
+Steeped in ancient legend and incredible natural beauty, the “Island of Love” dazzles as few places do.

 Where to Stay

 Overlooking the serene Pissouri Bay along the southern coast of the island, the Columbia Beach Resort shines brightly with its lovely Mediterranean architecture.
 Inspired by a traditional Cypriot village, the spectacular resort features honey-colored stone buildings, red clay roofs and archways that sit just moments from the sea.
 The 169 exquisite suites all boast panoramic views of the coastline and are decked out with lovely wooden furniture and hand-woven fabrics for immerse character.